Emeritus Distinguished Clinical Professor of Law; Director, Public Defender Project

-Prof. LaVigne is a member of the faculty of the National Criminal Defense College and the Wisconsin Public Defender Trial Skills Academy.
-She has given presentations to defense attorneys around the country on trial advocacy.
+Prof. LaVigne began her career as a public defender in Wisconsin.
+She was long-time member of the faculty of the National Criminal Defense College and the Wisconsin Public Defender Trial Skills Academy.
 In 2010, she received the David Niblack Award from the Wisconsin Association of Criminal Defense Lawyers for service to the indigent.

-During most of her tenure at the Law School, Prof. LaVigne has also been involved in research and litigation on the rights of deaf defendants.
+During most of her tenure at the Law School, Prof. LaVigne was involved in research and litigation on the rights of deaf defendants.
 She co-authored "An Interpreter Isn't Enough: Deafness, Language and Due Process," * 2003 Wis.
-L. Rev. 843 (with McCay Vernon, Ph.D), which discusses deafness and language acquisition and their combined effects on deaf and severely hard-of-hearing individuals in the criminal justice system.
-Prof. LaVigne has lectured in a number of states to organizations of the deaf and hard of hearing, as well as to interpreter groups.
+L. Rev. 843 (with McCay Vernon, PhD), which discusses deafness and language acquisition and their combined effects on deaf and severely hard-of-hearing individuals in the criminal justice system.
 Based on her advocacy for the deaf community, Prof. LaVigne received the Distinguished Member of the Year Award from the Wisconsin Association the Deaf in 2005 and the Thomas G. Cannon Equal Justice Medal from the Legal Aid Society of Milwaukee in 2009.

 In 1999, Prof. LaVigne developed a mock trial program at the Wisconsin School for the Deaf in Delavan, Wisconsin.
-This is a joint undertaking involving WSD, the law school, and the law firm of Heller Ehrman White & McAuliffe.
 In 2004, the WSD mock trial team competed in the State Bar High School Mock Trial Competition.
 This was the first time in Wisconsin that a deaf team participated.
 The WSD team won the regional competition and placed sixth in the state semi-finals.
 The WSD team continued to participate in the state competition for a number of years.

 Prof. LaVigne received the Law School's first Clinical Teacher of the Year Award in 2008.